cleuton/pythondrops/image_analizer/ENGLISH.md

 Expand color analysis to HSV or LAB spaces.
 Balance the dataset (equal numbers of real and AI images).
 Switch to an RBF-kernel SVM to capture nonlinear patterns.

----

-If you want, I can also rewrite this into documentation format (README), technical article style, or a simplified explanation for non-technical users.